microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_template_linux.md

 ## Deployment

-As mentioned, this deployment will leverage ARM templates.
+As mentioned, this deployment will use ARM templates.
 You will deploy a single template, responsible for creating all the Azure resources in a single Resource Group as well onboarding the created VM to Azure Arc.

 * Before deploying the ARM template, login to Azure using AZ CLI with the ```az login``` command.